magento/devdocs/guides/v2.3/extension-dev-guide/webapi/request-processor-pool.md

   - Configuration
 ---

-Request Processors Pool is responsible routing of WebApi requests.

-Processors Pool is located in Magento_WebApi module: `Magento\Webapi\Controller\Rest\RequestProcessorPool`
+The Request Processors Pool routes WebApi requests.
+It is located in the Magento_WebApi module: `Magento\Webapi\Controller\Rest\RequestProcessorPool`

 Single processors are defined in `webapi_rest/di.xml`